The StockBrokers.com 2017 Brokerage Review

-Finally, by looking at the most popular features and offerings of each broker, we can really see the differences between the two.
-ChoiceTrade offers virtual trading while Fidelity Investments does not.
-For mobile trading, Fidelity Investments offers the iPhone App, iPad App and Android App while ChoiceTrade offers the iPhone App.
-Online banking is also used by many clients, and multiple brokerages provide these services.
+Last but not least, by breaking down important features that each broker offers, we can really help to separate the two brokers.
+ChoiceTrade and Fidelity Investments both have virtual trading.
+For mobile trading, Fidelity Investments gives clients access to an iPhone App, iPad App and Android App while ChoiceTrade has an none of these.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
 Checking Accounts, Savings Accounts, Debit Cards and Credit Cards are available to clients of Fidelity Investments while ChoiceTrade offers clients none of these.
-All things considered, when it comes to platform tools, research, and trading via smartphone, Fidelity Investments posted awards for Best in Class Platforms & Tools, Best in Class Research and Best in Class Mobile Trading in 2016, while ChoiceTrade found itself with none of these.
+On the whole, when it comes to tools, research, and trading on the go, Fidelity Investments finished with awards for Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading in 2014, while ChoiceTrade came up with none of these.